 Head to the drive-in.

 Catch a first-run flick in an old-school setting at the Stardust Drive-In in Watertown.
-Open on weekends, this is a unique and affordable way to spend a night at the movies.
+Open seven days a week, this is a unique and affordable way to spend a night at the movies.
 Grab dinner at the concessions stand, where you can get anything from a $1 Sno-Cone to a Philly cheesesteak — and an extra-large bucket of popcorn is just $5!
 Admission is $8.50 for adults, $6.50 for ages 6-11, and ages 5 and younger are free.
 The Stardust is located at 310 Purple Tiger Drive, Watertown, TN 37184, and the shows start at dusk!
 See the movie roster and learn more at stardustdrivein.com.

 Get your row on.

 Pick a day to play hooky, and paddle away the day on the Harpeth River.
 Book a canoe or kayak, pack a cooler and enjoy a laid-back float.
 Canoe Music City and Tip-A-Canoe Rentals are two great options – they let you choose from trips of different lengths.
-Trips usually last one to four hours, depending on distance.
+Trips usually last one to four hours, depending on the distance.

 Take a day trip.